SaraPettinari/ekg_aggregation_lib/README.md

 # Query Library

-A simple, lightweight query library for executing and managing database queries efficiently.
+A query library for executing and managing EKG aggregation queries.

 ## 🛠️ Setup